-The procedure outlined below are includes the general steps that will be involved when reviewing the placement of public art.
+The procedure outlined below includes the general steps that will be involved when reviewing the placement of public art.
 Because public artwork can take on many forms, the review process is meant to be flexible and can be adjusted based upon each individual project.
-This process is expected to take 4 to 6 weeks dependent upon the project variables and meeting schedules.